Which easy embroidery stitches can you use to create embroidered flowers? There are so many to choose from, how do you know which to pick?

-Once you have learned the basic stitches you can even combine them to add variety to your projects.
+Once you have learned these basic stitches you can combine them to add variety to your projects.

 You will find links to more stitches in the stitch index.